viviantran706/Tutorial/TEMPLATE.md

 ### Background Information

-Describe your topic here.
-What does it do?
-Why do you use it?
-Are there other similar things to use?
-What are the pros and cons?
-Explain important concepts that are necessary to understand.
-Include (and cite if needed) any visuals that will help the audience understand.

 This project demonstrates how to build a responsive wildlife deterrent system using an ESP32 board.
 The system:
  - Activates adaptive deterrents, ultrasonic frqeucney, or water sprinklers, to safely discourage animals from damaging gardens or property.
  - Supports remote monitoring and control through Wi-Fi or MQTT for enhanced user interaction.